-- Note: .The Orchestration Server Application object must already be configured before you begin the installation - 1.
+- Note: The Orchestration Server Application object must already be configured before you begin the installation. - 1.
 Double-click setup.exe. - If Orchestration Server was downloaded from an FTP site, the file is located in the download directory.

-Install Shield opens the Welcome screen (see Figure 17).
+The Install Shield opens the Welcome screen.